 Qatar Airways took delivery of 10 A380s starting in 2014, but the airline’s CEO Akbar Al Baker did not mince his words, stating the super jumbo was the “biggest mistake” and would retire them if conditions were better.
 The airline has its hands tied and still has eight in service as a result of the recent drama involving their Airbus A350s paint dispute.
 The significant delays affecting the next-gen Boeing 777-9 also means they need to keep the A380s flying just a bit longer to meet capacity needs.

 Following behind Emirates, Singapore was the 2nd largest A380 operator at one point, taking delivery of up to 24 supers between 2007 and 2018.
 Singapore was also the launch customer of the new super jumbo product.
-Looking at today’s numbers, it appears that seven of those heavies have been retired (one going to HiFly Malta which they also eventually dropped).
-Of the remaining 17, Singapore has 12 in service, operating them across various European, Pacific and Asian routes.
+Looking at today’s numbers, it appears that 12 of those heavies have been retired (one going to HiFly Malta which they also eventually dropped).
+Of the remaining 12, Singapore has 10 in service, operating them across various European, Pacific and Asian routes.

 While there are no firm details about Singapore’s long term plans for the A380, recent cabin upgrades to these could indicate that they will be with the fleet for at least a few more years to come.